 BIMCO, ICS, INTERCARGO and INTERTANKO, have developed advice when trading in the GoG.
-‘Guidelines for Owners, Operators and Masters for Protection against Piracy in the Gulf of Guinea Region’ can be downloaded from www.maritimeglobalsecurity.org and should be used in conjunction with ‘Best Management Practices to Deter Piracy 5 (BMP 5)’.
+‘BMP West Africa - Best Management Practices to Deter Piracy and Enhanced Maritime Security off the Coast of West Africa including the Gulf of Guinea’ can be downloaded from www.maritimeglobalsecurity.org or by link below.
+It can be used together with ‘Best Management Practices to Deter Piracy 5 (BMP 5)’.
 This new industry resource provides information regarding all the regions of the world plagued with piracy.

 We highly recommend all members download relevant information for the areas in which they trade.
 There are publications covering not only piracy but also cyber security, migration, stowaways, smuggling and armed conflict and war.

 The highest risk waters are the coastal waters of Ghana, Nigeria, Togo, Cameroon and Benin, and vessels are most vulnerable when the vessel is drifting or at anchor.